 And Congress came after me real hard.
 A very senior congressman made a public statement that if anybody goes to jail in this My Lai stuff, it will be the helicopter pilot.

 He later told 60 Minutes, “I’d received death threats over the phone.
 Dead animals on your porch, mutilated animals on your porch some mornings when you get up.”
-He and his crew did not receive the Soldier’s Metal until 1998.
+He and his crew did not receive the Soldier’s Medal until 1998.
 He lived to see the Army teach his behavior as a model of good soldiering.
 He died in 2006.

 If the Armed Forces could train its members so that the murder of civilians would never again occur, and so that all soldiers possessed the moral rectitude and courage of Hugh Thompson, it would—and the moral risks inherent in wars of choice would shrink.
 Unfortunately, no army can totally eliminate war crimes perpetrated by its worst soldiers, nor can any army simply replicate the best of its men.